 Dr John Lyftogt (pronounced "Liftoff") was born in the Netherlands and graduated from Leiden University Medical faculty in 1973.
 In 1975 he moved to Christchurch, New Zealand and established a Family Medicine practice.
 He always had an interest in Sports Medicine and chronic injuries and he undertook post graduate training in Musculoskeletal Medicine.

-Dr John Lyftogt has published seven papers and is co-author of an RCT on the treatment of Achilles tendinosis, which was published in The British Journal of Sports Medicine in June 2009 and reprinted in April 2011.
+Dr John Lyftogt has published seven papers and is co-author of a further 4 papers; the most recent of which was published in 2018.

 Development of Lyftogt Perineural Injection Treatment ® (previously known as Neural Prolotherapy)